antonio-cirillo/antonio-cirillo/README.md

 Hi there, I'm Antonio Cirillo 👋

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on several projects for the master's degree.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning the concepts of Cloud Computing and concurrent and parallel programming.
-- 📫 How to reach me: ...
+- 📫 How to reach me: dev.cirillo@gmail.com
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I love preparing and eating pizza.

 **Languages and Tools:**